Michael Salter (academic)

 Michael Salter is a University of New South Wales researcher.
-He wrote Organized Sexual Abuse (2012), a book that discusses anecdotal accounts of what he describes as ritual sexual abuse, "mind control", sadistic torture and satanic rape from 21 people and a personal friend of his.
-Salter has also written about the topic of antisocial and criminal behaviors on social media, which he discusses in his 2017 book Crime, Justice and Social Media.
-He authored a 2023 landmark study regarding sexual attraction to minors among Australian men.
+He is the author of Organised Sexual Abuse (2012), a book discussing anecdotal accounts of what he describes as ritual sexual abuse, "brainwashing", sadistic torture and Satanic ritual abuse from almost two dozen people, including a personal friend of his.
+Salter has also written about antisocial and criminal behaviors on social media, in his 2017 book Crime, Justice and Social Media.
+He authored a 2023 landmark study on sexual attraction to minors among Australian men.

 Research

 Organized and ritual sexual abuse

 In 2012, Salter published Organised Sexual Abuse, a book about an alleged typology of sexual abuse perpetrated by two or more people in settings including satanic child rape gangs, sexual abuse rituals and organized sexual murder groups, which Salter calls "organized sexual abuse".
 Initially defined in the 1990s by Jean La Fontaine, the typology of organized sexual abuse has not been extensively studied in academia and empirical research on the topic is scarce.
 The topic is also associated with conspiracy theories about ritual and satanic sexual abuse, such as QAnon.

 The book includes limited information about its methodology.
 Most of the data analyzed in the study was drawn from face-to-face and telephone interviews with 21 participants.
 Transcriptions of the semi-structured conversations were then anonymized and common themes that Salter identified were catalogued into distinct categories, which Salter used to construct his conclusions based on psychoanalytical, sociological and criminological theories.

 Aside from the 21 participants, the book also discusses the history of Salter's teenhood friend "Sarah", who he said was a victim of organized sexual abuse during her childhood and adulthood.
 According to Salter, Sarah was persecuted by an organized sexual abuse group, who continued to track her movements even after she had moved to another city, and "neither the police nor any other agency intervened to protect Sarah despite repeatedly being notified of her plight".
 The book does not include any perspective from third-party experts or any persons other than the alleged sexual abuse victims, for which reason it has been criticized.
 A review on the Modern Law Review stated that Salter's personal experience with his teenhood friend, whose accounts of organized sexual abuse influenced him into choosing his field of research, made him a partial researcher, as opposed to an impartial one.

 According to Salter, ritualistic sexual abuse is a class of organized sexual abuse that involves supernatural and religious themes.
 In his book, accounts from his research participants commonly allege instances of "mind control" by abusers who often see themselves as "kings" or "warlocks".
 The book also discusses allegations of child murder by what Salter says are organized groups of child sexual abuse, as well as theories regarding masculinity and violence.
 It also contains some critiques of the Australian justice system and the false memory movement.